Veteran Telugu actor Kaikala Satyanarayana dies at 87 | Entertainment

 - India

-Satyanarayana, who acted in over 700 films in a career spanning about six decades, had been unwell for some time and the end came on Friday morning, film industry sources said.
+Satyanarayana, who acted in over 700 films in a career spanning six decades, had been unwell for sometime and the end came on Friday morning at his residence here, film industry sources said.

+Satyanarayana, who started his career in the late 1950s, made a mark for himself with his villain roles in the films of legendary N T Rama Rao and later actors Chiranjeevi, Balakrishna, Venkatesh and Nagarjuna.

+The veteran actor made a mark for himself in Telugu films with the role of Lord Yama as he played the character in several films, including NTR's 'Yama Gola' (1977) and 'Yama Leela' (1994).

+Satyanarayana is widely known for playing different roles such as villain, character artiste, comedian and others with ease.

-Satyanarayna, who had a brief stint in politics, had served as Member of Parliament representing the Telugu Desam Party (TDP).
+He had a brief stint in politics, serving as a Member of Parliament representing Telugu Desam Party (TDP).

+Some of his memorable performances came in films, including 'Pandava Vanavasam', Akkineni Nageswara Rao's 'Prem Nagar', Chiranjeevi's 'Gang Leader', Balakrishna's 'Samarasimha Reddy', 'Sutradharulu' directed by legendary K Viswanath and 'Brundavanam'.

-Telangana Chief Minister K Chandrasekhar Rao, his Andhra Pradesh counterpart Y S Jagan Mohan Reddy, TDP chief N Chandrababu Naidu, renowned Telugu actor and TDP MLA N Balakrishna and several other leaders and film personalities condoled the death.
+Former Vice President M Venkaiah Naidu, Telangana Governor Tamilisai Soundararajan, Telangana Chief Minister K Chandrasekhar Rao, his Andhra Pradesh counterpart Y S Jagan Mohan Reddy, Union Tourism Minister G Kishan Reddy and several other leaders and film personalities condoled the death of Satyanarayana.

+Megastar Chiranjeevi, who shared a special bond with Satyanarayana, penned an emotional tribute on Twitter to the departed soul.

+Expressing grief over the demise, Chiranjeevi said no other actor in India had played versatile roles as Satyanarayana did.
+He recalled visiting Satyanarayana's residence on the latter's birthday this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)